Vopak: Merger

 Early in 2002 the CEO Ton Spoor left with immediate effect, officially because of 'personal reasons', but it was rumoured that the break of trust between him and the company was caused by the €150 million write-off in 2001 caused by a failed attempt to introduce a pan-European IT system.
 Spoor was succeeded by Gary Pruitt.

 The new combined company Vopak has a difficult start: there is only very limited synergy to be found in the storage services and the chemical distribution services and the company lacks the funds to realize her growth strategy.
 Because of that Vopak decides to split off and then sell the distribution services as Univar.
-This results in Vopak losing approx. 80% of her turnover.
-CEO Pruitt also moves to Univar and former van Ommeren CEO Carel van der Driest returns, now as CEO of Vopak.

 Activities

 Vopak has a global network of terminals.
 The terminal services Vopak offers can be grouped into five strategic terminal types: